 - employee morale, in other words, how connected to the employees feel with the mission and vision of the Company – and what efforts the management is putting in, to boost the employee morale

 These non-financial aspects and many more can affect a Company’s future as much as the financial factors and hence must not be ignored.
-However, in typical financial statement analysis, the methods used (like ratio analysis, horizontal analysis, and vertical analysis, etc.) are generally based on numbers and these qualitative factors are not considered.
+However, in typical financial statement analysis, the methods used (like ratio analysisRatio AnalysisRatio analysis is the quantitative interpretation of the company's financial performance.
+It provides valuable information about the organization's profitability, solvency, operational efficiency and liquidity positions as represented by the financial statements., horizontal analysisHorizontal AnalysisHorizontal analysis interprets the change in financial statements over two or more accounting periods based on the historical data.
+It denotes the percentage change in the same line item of the next accounting period compared to the value of the baseline accounting period., and vertical analysis, etc.) are generally based on numbers, and these qualitative factors are not considered.

-However, when an investor/stakeholder refers to an analysis of financial statements of a company, s/he must be wary of these limitations, factor in the mentioned points and then make an informed decision.
-As Warren Buffet has said, “Risk comes from not knowing what you are doing”.
+However, when an investor/stakeholder refers to an analysis of financial statements of a company, s/he must be wary of these factors in the mentioned points and then make an informed decision.
+As Warren Buffet has said, “Risk comes from not knowing what you are doing.”

 This has been a guide to Limitations of Financial Statement Analysis and its definition.
-Here we have listed the top 5 limitations that reduce the dependability of results from financial statement analysis which include quality of underlying data, standalone data, qualitative factors, etc. You can learn more about financing from the following articles –
+Here we have listed the top 5 reasons that reduce the dependability of results from financial statement analysis, which include quality of underlying data, standalone data, qualitative factors, etc. You can learn more about financing from the following articles –